News and Insights

 “Consumers continue to move Christmas purchases earlier, with higher spending in November and lower spending in December than seen in previous years.”

-Where Christmas could once be relied on for phenomenal year-on-year growth – 2016 was up 4.7% on the previous year – economic uncertainty saw retail sales increase by just 1.9% in 2017.
+Where Holidays could once be relied on for phenomenal year-on-year growth – 2016 was up 4.7% on the previous year – economic uncertainty saw retail sales increase by just 1.9% in 2017.
 The lowest annual growth since 2013.